TravelTimN/simon-game/README.md

 EITHER:
 - **Download** this GitHub repository
-    - by clicking the green "*Clone or download*" button above.
+    - by clicking the green "*Clone or download*" button above,
-    - select *Download Zip*.
+    - select *Download Zip*,
     - this will download the project as a zip-file (*remember to unzip it first*).

 OR: